 Honors Program

-Students who enjoy critical thinking and rigorous intellectual challenge can join Purdue’s Honors College.
-Students are admitted to both the College of Education and the Honors College.
-By joining the Honors College, you will:
+Students who enjoy critical thinking and rigorous intellectual challenge can join the John Martinson Honors College.
+Students are admitted to both the College of Education and the John Martinson Honors College.
+By joining the John Martinson Honors College, you will:

 Meet like-minded students